AndrianBdn/cloudflare/libdnstest/README.md

-# Tests for Cloudflare Provider
+# Provider-Specific Tests for Cloudflare

-Tests the Cloudflare libdns provider against real Cloudflare API using the official [libdnstest framework](https://github.com/libdns/libdns/tree/master/libdnstest).
+This directory contains provider-specific tests for the Cloudflare libdns provider using the official [libdnstest package](https://github.com/libdns/libdns/tree/master/libdnstest).
+These tests verify the provider implementation against the real Cloudflare API, ensuring all libdns interface methods work correctly with actual DNS operations.

 ## How To Run